kfly8/kote/README.md

 # NAME

-caseval - It's new $module
+kote - It's new $module

 # SYNOPSIS

-    use caseval;
+    use kote;

 # DESCRIPTION

-caseval is ...
+kote is ...

 # LICENSE